feiskyer/kubernetes-handbook/examples/nginx-ha/README.md

 # Zero Downtime Service Updates

 Example nginx manifests for the zone downtime service udpates described [here](https://blog.gruntwork.io/zero-downtime-server-updates-for-your-kubernetes-cluster-902009df5b33).

 General guidelines of Kubernetes workloads HA are:

 * run Pods in multiple replicas across different nodes
 * readinessProbe is added to the container
+* applications have handled SIGTERM to gracefully shutdown itself (e.g. save data and close network connections)
 * sleep at least 10 seconds in the preStop hook (longer than LB health probe failure)
 * service's externalTrafficPolicy is set to Local
 * PodDiscruptionBudget is used to avoid disruptions